-We spend several hours every single day on our phones.
-Much of our lives are documented, recorded, and kept accessible to us on our phones.
+We spend several hours every single day on our phones where much of our lives is documented, recorded, and kept accessible to us at all times.

-While people often go to great lengths to protect personal information stored on their desktop computers, laptops, or contained in physical documents, that level is care is rarely taken when it comes to protecting information stored on cell phones.
+People often go to great lengths to protect personal information stored on their desktop computers, laptops, or contained in physical documents, however that level is care is rarely taken when it comes to protecting information stored on cell phones.

 Watch the video or read the transcript below to learn about one of the best ways to protect the information on your device: absolute physical destruction.

 Most people understand the importance of protecting things like social security and credit card numbers, but they often overlook how much of that information is stored on their cell phones.

 Cell phones are gold mines filled with personal information, and if identity thieves get one before the old phone is destroyed it can lead to financial consequences.

 Why It’s Important to Destroy Old Cell Phones

 Thieves don’t need your credit card numbers to steal your identity any more—instead a new and growing threat to consider is account takeover fraud.

 Cell phones hold information ranging from our emails to various accounts, passwords, and other personal information, making it essential that old phones and the information they contain are properly destroyed before they’re disposed.